-Social media marketing is a powerful tool to marketing your business and sell more.
-Businesses can and should use Instagram to create brand awareness and sell more products or services, but accomplishing this goal is trickier than it sounds.
+Social media marketing is a powerful tool to market your business and sell more—whether that’s more products or more services.

 Establish a Cohesive Brand Aesthetic